Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-11.kt)
+> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-11.kt).

-In this example we launch new coroutine in a background thread pool using [Dispatchers.Default], so it works on a different threads from a thread pool, but it still has the value of thread local variable, that we've specified using `threadLocal.asContextElement(value = "launch")`, no matter on what thread the coroutine is executed.
+In this example we launch a new coroutine in a background thread pool using [Dispatchers.Default], so it works on a different threads from a thread pool, but it still has the value of thread local variable, that we've specified using `threadLocal.asContextElement(value = "launch")`, no matter on what thread the coroutine is executed.